 Home Tests for HIV

 Home testing is highly encouraged for its convenience and confidentiality.
-In fact, one study found that home testing encouraged adherence to the recommendation for regular testing, especially in populations with known risk factors.
+In fact, one found that home testing encouraged adherence to the recommendation for regular testing, especially in populations with known risk factors.

 Mail-in HIV tests use a blood sample from a finger prick.
 The sample is mailed to a licensed laboratory for testing, and results may be available in as little as one business day.